 The mezzo-soprano performed the role of Ofelia in Salieri’s La grotta di Trofonio for the Bampton Classical Opera 2015, Orlofsky in Die Fledermaus for the Celebrate Voice Festival 2014 in Salisbury, as well as the role of Erato in Gluck’s Il parnaso confuso and Orfeo in Bertoni’s Orfeo for the Bampton Classical Opera 2014 season.
 Earlier that season she joined the Göttingen International Handel Festival in Germany as Rosimonda in Handel’s opera Faramondo, which was recorded by Accent Records.
 During her studies on the International Opera Course at the Guildhall School of Music and Drama, Anna has performed the title role in The Adventures of Pinocchio by Jonathan Dove and Cherubino in Le Nozze di Figaro by Mozart.
 Other operatic highlights include a principal role in a new project, Handel Furioso, for the Grimeborn Festivals 2012/13 and Junon in Charpentier’s Actéon at the Wigmore Hall with the Theatre of the Ayre.

-Anna has also given solo recitals and performed in concerts in Austria, Belgium, Switzerland, Italy and Ukraine.
-In the UK she has sung in concerts at the Wigmore Hall, Barbican Hall, St George’s Hanover Square, St Martin-in-the-Fields, Milton Court Concert Hall and LSO St Luke’s.
+Anna has also given solo recitals and performed in concerts in Austria, France, Belgium, Switzerland, Italy and Ukraine.
+In the UK she has sung in concerts at the Wigmore Hall, Barbican Hall, St George’s Hanover Square, St Martin-in-the-Fields, Milton Court Concert Hall and LSO St Luke’s in London, Winchester Cathedral as well as Sheldonian Theatre and the Holloway Music Room in Oxford.
 Anna also performs regularly in oratorio, including Handel’s Messiah, Mendelssohn’s Eliah, Mozart’s Requiem and Stabat Mater by both Haydn and Pergolesi.

 Anna’s other recordings include the Accent Records CD of Handel’s Faramondo (Rosimonda) live from the Gottingen International Handel Festival 2014, as well as a solo performance on BBC Four’s DVD Maestro or Mephisto – the real Georg Solti.

-Anna is grateful for the generous support of her studies to Andrian Mostovyi (Split Lviv) and Serena Fenwick.
+Anna is grateful for the generous support of her studies to Serena Fenwick.